Few places in Donegal are as impressive from the air as Doon Fort.

 Some quick need-to-knows about Doon Fort in Donegal

-2. Getting to it
+2. The road leading to it

 About the mighty Doon Fort